lotsun/lotsun/README.md

 - 🌱 Python for DevOps

-- 👯 I’m looking to collaborate on FrontEnd Project
+- 👯 I’m looking to collaborate on Projects.

-- 💬 Ask me about **Python, Figma & Project Documentation**
+- 💬 Ask me about **Python, Figma & Technical Documentation**

 - 📫 Reach me on  **newlandlots@gmail.com**